 Rhyme: The identity of the sounds of the final syllables (usually stressed) of certain proximate lines of a poem.
-A list of rhymes in English is given by the University of Victoria's Writer's Guide.
-You may also be interested in taking a look at the Semantic Rhyming Dictionary (alternative link) available in cyberspace.
+English language rhyming dictionaries can be found on the Internet, such as Rhyme Zone, English Rhyming Dictionary and Rhymer.

 Romantic Age: Literary works which were mainly written between 1798 and 1932.
 Among the characteristics of Romantic literary works are an emphasis on the individual and on the expression of personal emotions, a tendency to explore new literary forms or new means of expression, and a highlighting of nature or the natural landscape.

 Satire: A literary work which belittles or savagely attacks its subject.
 A distinction is sometimes made between direct and indirect satire.

 Scan: To assign stress patterns to a poem.

 Soliloquy: The act of talking to oneself; in drama, a soliloquy is used by the playwright to reveal the character's thoughts.